-When Birger and Anna-Brita had their big formal dinners in the huge dining room with the very high windows and the gorgeous chandeliers, they rented waiters and it was amusing to an innocent young woman like me to see how you had barely touched your wineglass when a waiter was next to you filling up your glass.
+When Birger and Anna-Brita had their big formal dinners in the huge dining room with the very high windows and the gorgeous chandeliers, they rented waiters, and a cook of course, at least one, and it was amusing to an innocent young woman like me to see how you had barely touched your wineglass when a waiter was next to you filling it up.
 There must never be an empty glass.
-In Sweden, as in many other countries, it’s customary to serve soup before the main course, lobster soup being the most fashionable kind.
+In Sweden, as in many other countries, it is customary to serve soup before the main course, lobster soup being the most fashionable kind.
 I particularly remember one such dinner when, after the soup, there was veal cordon bleu for the main course.
 The rest of the menu I don’t remember.
-There were over twenty guests at the table and the formal Swedish tradition is that the hostess has to toast every guest.
-She has to pretend that she’s taking a sip from her wine glass every time she says Skål to a guest.
+There were roughly twenty guests at the table and the formal Swedish tradition is that the hostess has to toast every guest.
+She has to pretend that she is taking a sip from her wine glass every time she says ‘skål’ to a guest.
 She also has to be the last one to finish eating.
-It’s a bit of a mystery to me how she can remember which ones she has already toasted.
+It is, however, a bit of a mystery to me how she can remember which ones she has already toasted.

-I remember, however, that I was only toasted at the very end since I was the youngest one there, possibly with the exception of the wife of the young disponent, the assistant of the owner of the paper factory Lilla Edet, the owner being his father.
-This paper factory has since the 19th century produced all the toilet paper, paper towels and more to all Swedish households.
+I remember that I was only toasted at the very end since I was the youngest one there, and Birger also forgot to have pity on me.
+One other young woman was the wife of the young disponent, the assistant of the owner of the paper factory Lilla Edet, the owner being his father.
+This paper factory has since the 19th century produced all the paper towels and toilet paper and more to all Swedish households.
 Young Haeger was my bordskavalier and of course he saw to it that I wouldn’t go wineless through the dinner.
 If this had been today, I think I would have ignored the silly protocol, running the risk that people were going to think I didn’t know any better.
-You are, according to the old-fashioned Swedish tradition, not supposed to lift your wineglass unless someone says Skål to you, always an older person to a younger one.
+Ladies are, according to the old-fashioned Swedish tradition, not supposed to lift your wineglass unless someone says Skål to you, always an older person to a younger one.
 But – within a couple of minutes you must return the toast.
 Just never toast the hostess, which would be a major faux pas.
 These stuffy old customs are certainly abandoned today.
 I hope.

-At one of these formal dinners each one of the men is discretely told by the host in the salon, while a glass of champagne or whatever is being served, who the woman is that he is to have as his bordsdam, lady at the table.
-You usually do more talking with the person you’re thus paired up with than with the other people around you and in my case it was not a problem.
-Young Haeger was a modern young man and we also had common acquaintances in Malmö.
+For a formal dinner like this each one of the men is discretely told by the host in the salon, while a glass of champagne or whatever is being served, who the woman is that he is to have as his bordsdam, lady at the table.
+You usually do more talking with the person you are thus placed with than with the other people around you and in my case it was not a problem.
+Young Haeger was a modern young man and we also had common acquaintances in Malmö from his own family.
 His uncle used to be my doctor and his cousin Anita had once been a classmate and friend of my sister.
 Young Haeger’s wife Elizabeth, was also easy to talk to since she loved France and especially Paris and its fashion shows.
 I made it clear to her that my Paris was in no way the same as hers, but we chatted on happily anyway in the salon after dinner.

-But there were above all quiet family evenings which still usually started with dry martinis in the living room.
-I vividly remember one evening when I was over at Maud’s and Agneta’s end of the big house and I suddenly heard beautiful piano music.
+But there were above all quiet family evenings which still usually started with dry martinis in the cosy living room with Birger’s and Anna-Brita’s own furniture.
+I also vividly remember one evening when I was over at Maud’s and Agneta’s end of the big mansion and I suddenly heard beautiful piano music.
 There was no hi-fi set in the house so I walked out to see where it came from.
 It was Birger who had just come home from work and who was playing a Schubert sonata on the grand piano in the salon.
-This grand room was never used except for formal events, but their own grand piano was there and Birger was a very good pianist.
+This grand room with Louis XVI furniture was never used except for formal events, but their own grand piano was there and Birger was a very good pianist.
 I didn’t know he was that good and I was very impressed and told him so.
 I remember that Birger was given a very good hi-fi set by Tante Gerda and Arne together for his 50th birthday.
 But there was no big dinner for that event, just a quiet family dinner;

-This brings to mind one time in Paris when I asked Arne ‘Don’t you find Wagner a bit too pompous?
+This brings to mind one time in Paris when I asked Arne “Don’t you find Wagner a bit too pompous?”
 Arne thought for a second.
 He was always anxious to give the exactly right answer, never come up with rash judgments.
-He finally said, very thoughtfully ‘No, I would rather say that perhaps he’s not pompous enough.’
-That was of course a bit tongue in cheek, but Arne really did go for the pompous once in a while.
+He finally said, very thoughtfully “No, I would rather say that perhaps he is not pompous enough.”
+That was of course a bit tongue–in-cheek, but Arne really did go for the pompous once in a while.

-Another evening stands out even more in my mind.
-The program was Vivaldi’s ‘Four Seasons’, which I liked a lot.
+Another evening of TV stands out even more in my mind.
+The program was Vivaldi’s “Four Seasons”, which I liked a lot.
 I do think I like everything by Vivaldi.
-But this was a wonderfully arranged program where the music was interspersed with the sonnets the music was based on.
+Only Birger and I were interested in this evening’s program too.
+It was a wonderfully arranged program where the music was interspersed with the sonnets for each one of the four seasons that the music was based on.
 They were presumably written by Vivaldi himself.
-I didn’t at all know those poems and the result of the alternation of music and sonnets was superbly arranged and made for a very dramatic musical program.
+I did not at all know those poems and the result of the alternation of music and sonnets was superbly arranged and made for a very dramatic musical program.
 For the first time I really sensed why the hot and dry summer was the most feared season in Italy.
 It had until then been a mystery to me why Vivaldi’s portraying of summer was so dour.